Guacamole

 Storing Info

-Easy guacamole in a small white bowl with tortilla chips, lime slices, and sea salt on top.
+Easy guacamole recipe in a small white bowl with tortilla chips, lime slices, and sea salt on top.

-5 from 7 votes
+5 from 13 votes

-Prep Time 10 minutes
+Prep: 10 minutes

-Total Time 10 minutes
+Total: 10 minutes

 Ingredients

-• 5 avocados halved, peeled and pitted
+• 5 avocados, halved, peeled and pitted

-• 2 tablespoons lime juice plus more for topping
+• 2 tablespoons lime juice, plus more for topping

 • ½ teaspoon kosher salt